 It should be noted that the only attribute that sites rated green have in common is that they did not fail to meet enough of the 9 criteria that they should be rated red.
 Not all sites rated green are equal.
 As our Nutrition Label write-ups indicate, some are much fairer and more accurate in their reporting than others.
 Some are more transparent and accountable than others.
 Some are more robustly staffed and regularly produce superior content, while others struggle with tight budgets.
 Some focus on reporting the news, while others have a mission based on a political or other point of view that they unabashedly support.
 NewsGuard’s mission is not to make granular judgments but to establish and communicate adherence to basic standards in order to give readers information they need to assess their sources of information online.
 Again, the Nutrition Labels attempt to convey those differences, while the green–red rating provides a more basic, binary distinction.
 Put simply, red-rated sites fail the test of the key criteria and sometimes even all 9.

-The 9 Factors
+The 9 Criteria

 Here are the 9 criteria that NewsGuard uses in determining if a provider is rated red.
-A site that fails to adhere to a preponderance of these criteria, as described in the weighted criteria definitions below, are rated red.
+A site that fails to adhere to a preponderance of these criteria, as described in the weighted criteria definitions below, is rated red.
 No site must adhere to all of the criteria to be rated green.

 In every case the NewsGuard Nutrition Labels that are provided for each site (by clicking on the rating) spell out the site’s adherence to each of the 9 criteria that yielded that source’s particular rating.